cdap-guides/cdap-flume-guide/README.rst

     }
   }

-The PageViewCounterFlowlet receives the log events from webLogsStream.
+The PageViewCounterFlowlet receives the log events from webLogs stream.
 It parses the log event and extracts the requested page URL from the log event.
 Then it increments respective counter in pageViewTable Dataset:

 .. code:: java